kevinbdsouza/wordcel/README.md

-# QuillMind
+# Wordcel

-QuillMind is an AI‑powered writing assistant.
+Wordcel is an AI‑powered writing assistant.

 ## Features